x64dbg/DotX64Dbg/README.md

 simply attach Visual Studio to x64Dbg and place the breakpoints where you would like to stop, its as simple as that.

-There is also test plugin available [here](bin/dotplugins/myplugin)
+There is also a comprehensive example plugin available [here](bin/dotplugins/example)

 # Scripting
 DotX64Dbg also provides a scripting interface, unlike plugins a script